 Psalm 37:2-3 ESV

 Sometimes evil abounds in our midst.
 We may not understand why evil people prosper and we struggle.
-Praying the words of this psalm reminds us that God is faithful and we should trust Him to bring justice.
+Using this psalms to pray reminds us that God is faithful and we should trust Him to bring justice.
 In the meantime, we continue doing good and delighting in the truth of His love.

 3. To Pray for Deliverance – Psalm 40:1-2

 “I waited patiently for the Lord; he inclined to me and heard my cry.
 He drew me up from the pit of destruction, out of the miry bog and set my feet upon a rock, making my steps secure.”

 This psalm reminds us of God’s faithfulness to be our help and our Deliverer.
 When we are in despair and see no way for the future, praying this psalm encourages us to trust in the Lord and be assured that He hears our prayers and requests.

 4. To Pray For Protection – Psalm 46:10-11

 “’Be still, and know that I am God.
 I will be exalted among the nations, I will be exalted in the earth!’
 The Lord of hosts is with us; the God of Jacob is our fortress.”

 Psalm 46:10-11 ESV

 The first words of this psalm declare God’s protection.
 He is a refuge and fortress.
 No matter what happens God is in control.
 Using this psalms to pray when we are afraid gives us hope to endure because we know in the end He will be exalted.
 All we have to do is be still and expect Him to move.